 Toadshade is also called Sessile Trillium and Toad Trillium.
-Sweet Betsy is also called Little Sweet Betsy, Large Toadshade and Whip-poor-will Flower.
-Toadshade and Sweet Betsy are quite similar in appearance but differ in size.
+Little Sweet Betsy is also called Large Toadshade and Whip-poor-will Flower.
+Toadshade and Little Sweet Betsy are quite similar in appearance but differ in size.

 Stems are round, up to 10 inches tall in T. sessile, higher in T. cuneatum, smooth and green to reddish green - the base more reddish.
 The stem - a scape- is an above ground portion of the underground rhizome.

 Leaves: In the true trilliums the leaf like parts are actually bracts just below the flower base.
-They are of course much larger than the normal bract that you see, but they are equipped to fulfill the function of a leaf.
+They are of course much larger than the normal bract found on plants, but they are equipped to fulfill the function of a leaf.
 On Toadshade and Sweet Betsy the stalkless bracts usually have a mottled appearance from different shades of green.
-The mottling can be quite pronounced as these photos show or to a lesser degree.
-The leaves are very soft and flexible with a paler underside due to fine surface hair.
+The mottling can be quite pronounced as these photos show, or to a lesser degree.
+The bracts are very soft and flexible with a paler underside due to fine surface hair.

-Other Visual Comparisons: The easy to see difference between the two species is the size of the bracts and size of the flower.
-Toadshade bracts are up to 3 inches long with a base that tapers and then connects to the stem with no appearance of a stalk; and the flower up to 1.5 inches high.
-Sweet Betsy has bracts up to 6 inches long with a wedge-shaped base that almost forms a stalk; and the flower can be up to 3 inches high.
+Other Visual Comparisons: One way to see the difference between the two species is the size of the bracts and size of the flower.
+Toadshade bracts are up to 3 inches long with a base that tapers and then connects to the stem with no appearance of a stalk; and the erect flower petals are up to 1.5 inches high.
+Little Sweet Betsy has bracts up to 6 inches long with a wedge-shaped base that almost forms a stalk; and the flower petals can be up to 3 inches high.
 There are also more detailed differences in the petals, stamens - particularly the anther sacs - and in the sepals.
 Toadshade flowers are said to have a pungent odor and while Sweet Betsy may also have such an odor, it is frequently pleasant and faintly spicy.
 More precise details can be found in Flora of North America (Ref. #W7).

 Habitat: These plants grow from horizontal thick and fleshy rhizomes and will slowly spread if undisturbed.
 They grow best in somewhat moist soil in light shade or the dappled sun of the woodland before early summer.
 They do not transplant well.
 The plant dies back to dormancy by mid summer.